50 Things Everyone Should Do Before They’re 50

 Get a pet

 Are you a cat or a dog person?
 Trick question—it doesn’t matter!
 When it comes to the joy of loving and be loved by a pet, a guinea pig can be just as good as a Great Dane.
 Having a furry friend has innumerable health benefits, both mentally and physically.
 And owning a pet may even help you live longer, according to research done by Harvard.
-These are the 11 U.S. cities you should add to your bucket list.

 Pay off your credit cards